As a coach, you’re probably focused on finding clients so that you can grow your business.

 If this doesn’t come easy to you, try practicing with people who are already in your life.
 The next time you have a conversation with someone you’re close to, pause and fully hear what they’re saying.
-Hold space for what they’re feeling in that moment.
+Hold space for what they’re feeling at that moment.
 Simply let yourself have those feelings.

 Any coaching relationship requires transparency and honesty to work in the long term.

 But honesty is just as important for you, too.
-Your coaching clients won’t achieve meaningful transformations if you hold back on the truth.
+Your clients won’t achieve meaningful transformations if you hold back on the truth.

 And sometimes, that truth might be hard for you to spit out.